ipieren/Music-genre-prediction/README.md

 * Violin plot
 ![alt_text](https://github.com/ipieren/Music-genre-prediction/blob/main/img/violinplot.PNG)

-The dataset is also cleaned by removing NA values and dropping columns that were not useful.
+The dataset is cleaned by removing NA values and dropping columns that were not useful so that model building could be carried out.

 # Model Building